okholod/data-science-ml/ds-capstone/report.md

 * Unfortunately, beginning on May 31st, Foursquare made some changes in order to *'simplify their API and maintain the quality of their service as their developer community grows'*: access to check-in counts, visit counts, chain details, and key tastes will be removed.
 So we only may use likes count as a measure of venue popularity.
+* We found that for 13 neighborhoods Foursquare does not return any coffee shop nor substitute venues.
+* Maximal number of venues is 34 and median is only 4, just 25% of neighborhoods have more than 10 venues.
+* In total there are 28 uniques categories in our data frame for _coffee_ section in Foursquare API.
-* We can see quite prominent clusters of the neighborhoods in the city basing on distributions of venue categories
+* Clustering with k-means algorithm gives us 4 quite prominent clusters of the neighborhoods in the city basing on distributions of venue categories
     * Cluster 0 - mixes Cafe and Coffee Shop venues
     * Cluster 1 - most of venues are Cafes
     * Cluster 2 - most of venues are Coffee Shops
     * Cluster 3 - almost missing venues in the categories we looked for
 * We can see some patterns of how neighborhoods that belongs to different clusters are distributed on the map:
     * Neighborhoods with mix of Cafe and Coffee Shop venues are located in the city center and along the metro lines.
     * Neighborhoods where most of the venues are Cafes located in residential areas, we can see more even distribution in this case.
     * Neighborhoods where Coffee Shops make up the majority of the venues are located near the transport and shopping hubs.
     * Several neighborhoods located in industrial sub-areas almost don't have coffee-related venues.

 As result of the analysis we may formulate the following recommendations on choosing location for a coffee shop: